noheadx/noheadx.me/content/posts/2025-11-11-multi-az-not-enough.markdown

 ## Your Infrastructure Security Checklist

 ### 1. Kill Your Single Points of Failure
 Map every service dependency.
-If one DNS record can take down your platform, you don’t have a distributed system, you have a distributed monolith.
+If one DNS record can take down your platform, you don’t have a distributed system; you have a distributed monolith.
 Design for partition tolerance, not just replication.

 ### 2. Make Deployment Boring
 Feature flags for everything touching control planes.
 Phased rollouts with real-world validation between phases.
 Automated rollback triggers.
 If deployment feels exciting, you’re doing it wrong.

 ### 3. Test Cascading Recovery
 Don’t just test failover, test what happens when everything tries to recover simultaneously.
-AWS learned this lesson at customer expense, yours shouldn’t.
+AWS learned this lesson at customer expense; yours shouldn’t.

 ### 4. Price Disaster Honestly
 Calculate the cost of: